bddupre92/v0-homeschool-app/README.md

    NEXT_PUBLIC_FIREBASE_APP_ID=your-app-id
    \`\`\`

+   **Important**:
+   - Replace the placeholder values with your actual Firebase configuration from the Firebase Console
+   - The application automatically detects demo/placeholder values and will run in development mode
+   - If Firebase environment variables are missing or contain demo values, the app will display warnings and run with limited functionality
+   - Session management and authentication tokens are handled gracefully when Firebase is unavailable
+   - For production deployment, ensure all Firebase values are properly configured

 4. For server-side Firebase Admin SDK, create a service account key in the Firebase console and save it as `service-account.json` in the root directory.

 5. Run the development server: